EmirAcimis/Tank-Game-CS319-Project/README.md

-# CS319 Group Project - Group 26 - Tank Game
+# CS319 Group Project - Tank Game

 The Tank Game is a remake of the famous game, Tank 1990.
 Player plays as a tank, guarding a certain banner from the other invading tanks.
 There are different maps, as the levels vary, and new tank models are introduced in different levels.
 The tanks fire bullets that can